Grintsys/APIRequestJava/README.md

 ```

 ### Step 3: Consume the data
 You should now understand the basics of using JAX-RS client APIs.
-Now you should manipulate this data into a undertand format in your program like POO objects like this example:
+Now you should manipulate this data into a undertand format in your program with POO objects like this example:

 ```
 String json = EntityUtils.toString(result.getEntity(), "UTF-8");